timmalstead/flash_lights/README.md

 #### Next Steps

-1)Add a back end to store high scores
+1)Add a back end to store high scores.

 2)Add a social function to share how many times you've won.